lzapffe/ds_labs/lab-10.md

 If the professor is the only one teaching sections in a course, the professor ranking decreases by 0.04 points.
 This is not nothing, but not a lot.
-There could be other predcitors that explain less variance in the data set though.
+There could be other predictors that explain less variance in the data set though, so cls_profs might not have been the worst predictor in the data set.

 ## Exercise 13

 If I am including cls_perc_eval and cls_students in my model, I would not want to include cls_did_eval.
-This is because cls_perc_eval is the percent of students completing the evaluation, whicl cls_students is the number of students in the class.
+This is because cls_perc_eval is the percent of students completing the evaluation, while cls_students is the number of students in the class.
 The product of these two variables would be equal to the variable cls_did_eval.
 We therefore do not want to include this variable as it would be perfectly related to the other two variables and the predictive power of them would be masked as the estimates only show unique predictive power.
+In more technical terms, there would be a high colinearity between those predictors.

 ## Exercise 14